Setup Blog with GitHub Actions

 Under the Source section:

-- Set the branch to main.
+- Set the branch to html.

 - Set the folder to /docs.